Confusion as Brighton and Hove Buses announces fare increases. - The Badger

 B&H also introduced 28-day savers for students earlier in the year.
 This was aimed at students who could not afford the larger upfront payments for better value, longer-term 90-day savers and annual savers.

 The introduction of the 28-day ticket came after campaigning by the Students’ Union and its president Frida Gustafsson.
-Gustafsson promised cheaper bus fares in her election manifesto.
+Ms Gustafsson told The Badger: “Improving bus services was a key part of my manifesto when I was elected and students recently voted overwhelmingly in favour of a policy for cheaper and easier travel to campus so the Students’ Union opposes any price increases above the rate of inflation.

+Martin Harris, the company’s Managing Director, said: “I genuinely did my best to keep the price rises minimal… Inflation is running at four percent and the aggregate revenue from our price increase is 3.2 percent.
+Individually some prices have risen by more than this and some by less.”

 Other fares will also be increased.
-The centrefare ticket, for travel in the city centre, will increase from £2.00 to £2.10 and a regular one-day citySAVER will increase from £4.20 to £4.40.
-Longer term tickets such as 28-day and 90-day tickets will also see a price increase.
+The centrefare ticket, for travel in the city centre, will cost £2.20 and a regular one-day citySAVER will increase from £4.20 to £4.40.

-The Argus has reported that B&H buses are also going to cut some night services.Martin Harris, Brighton and Hove Buses managing director, told the Argus: “The N1 and N5 services that come in from Whitehawk and Hollingbury/Patcham into town are usually empty and going the other way there are usually no more than three to four passengers.

-“We’re retaining the westbound services where demand is higher.
-Plus, a good part of the N1 route serving Kemp Town is already covered by the N7 service.”
+A spokesperson from B&H buses told The Badger that some fares will be frozen including the citySAVER at £5.00, short hops at £2.00, the young persons’ accompanied BusID at 50p, the family networkSAVER at £9.00 (prepaid) and the cash price at £10.00 and key card multi-trip prices from 10 to 30 trips will also have their price frozen.

+Differences in price for prepaid and cash price tickets, which are bought on board the bus, are aimed at encouraging passengers to adopt digital tickets.
+According to B&H Buses, this is to encourage speedier boarding on the bus and the company are freezing some prices so as not to discriminate against those who can not go cashless.

 Leave a Reply